In This Article

 Singapore charges 35,000 KrisFlyer miles per person to fly round-trip from the U.S. to Hawaii on United.
 Since you, hopefully, have some Ultimate Rewards points lying around, you would need to transfer an extra 5,000 to Singapore KrisFlyer.
 If you prioritized Chase cards impacted by the 5/24 rule before getting the Amex Platinum, this shouldn’t be a problem.

 Depending on where you are in the U.S., getting to Hawaii may take longer than getting to Europe.
 If you’re departing JFK, flights to Europe may be under 7 hours while flights to Hawaii can be 10-11 hours.

 That’s why, if I had 108,000 Membership Rewards I would still transfer them to Singapore KrisFlyer to travel to Hawaii.
 Except, instead of flying in economy I would fly business class.
 Singapore KrisFlyer gets you round-trip business class awards from the mainland to Hawaii for only 60,000 points per person.

 Again, you’ll need to top off your account with 15,000 points.
-This is really easy, considering Singapore is also a transfer partner of Chase Ultimate Rewards, Citi ThankYou Points and SPG Starpoints (soon to be folded into the Marriott Rewards program).
+This is really easy, considering Singapore is also a transfer partner of Chase Ultimate Rewards, Citi ThankYou Points and Marriott Bonvoy Rewards.